ship-of-the-desert/lab-week_04-day_02-oojs/README.md

 # Javascript OOP Lab

+Please fork and clone this repo.
+Submit a Pull Request when you're done.
 There are three OOP class exercises in this lab:

 - ATM
 - Record Albums